Dog Neutering is an Emotive Subject for Welfare and Population Reasons but let’s Take a Look at the Facts…

 In male mammals, the gonads are the two testes, and in females, the gonads are the two ovaries.

 What Do The Gonads Do?

-The gonads are best known for making gametes (single celled germ cells), which is sperm in males and eggs in females.
+The gonads are best known for making gametes (single-celled germ cells), which is sperm in males and eggs in females.
 These two cells merge inside the female to commence the formation of a baby.
-However, the gonads also produce a variety of hormones, including the female sex hormones estrogen and progesterone; and the male hormones including testosterone and androsterone, and, men necessarily have some of the female hormones, and women some of the male hormones.
+However, the gonads also produce a variety of hormones, including the female sex hormones oestrogen and progesterone; and the male hormones including testosterone and androsterone, and, men necessarily have some of the female hormones, and women some of the male hormones.